 Final Fantasy XIV: Shadowbringers new areas

-We’ve had a glimpse of two new zones you’ll be able to visit in FFXIV Shadowbringers: the Rak’tika Greatwood and Il Meng.
+At the Paris Fan Festival, we can glimpse two new zones you’ll be able to visit in Shadowbringers: the Rak’tika Greatwood and Il Meng.

-From videos released the first location is unsurprisingly a dense green forest full of spindly tree roots, old ruins, and thick bogs.
-The second is far more appealing as it contains a rich variety of strange and colourful flora, vast fields, lakes, and a grand looking building that looms over the area.
+The first new FFXIV Shadowbringers location is a dense green forest full of spindly trees, old ruins, and thick bogs.
+The second is far more appealing as it contains a rich variety of strange and colourful flora, vast fields and lakes, and a grand looking building that looms over the area.

 Final Fantasy XIV: Shadowbringers Nier raid